- Evidence suggests Sauropods like Brontosaurus, Apatosaurus, and Diplodocus created supersonic cracks with their tails.

 The creature’s wingspan was highly overestimated, likely due to translational mistakes in the Chinese text when converted into English.
 According to the findings, the platypus would have had an amazing wingspan of 52 feet.
+Could this really be animals that lived with dinosaurs that are still alive today – or rather their related species?
 That just doesn’t seem likely.

 Other findings mention how around 2008, a jaw fossil was recovered that appears to be from a platypus relative.
 The date of the fossil is believed to be 120 million years ago, which would have been during the Cretaceous Period.
 (Source)

 Jumpstart Dino-Robot Adventure Today!
 To see the most popular Radio-Controlled (RC) Robot Dinosaurs on Amazon CLICK HERE!
 Electronic Dinosaur Toys

 The sea star, more commonly known as the starfish, includes nearly 2,000 species.
 One of those, known as the Pentasteria, lived during dinosaur times.

 You would almost think this starfish was like today’s starfishes, as it has a mouth as well as five unique arms.